-which holds for any Clifford element $U$ and any multivector $A$ in $\mathcal{C}\ell_{2,0}(\mathbb{R})^{\otimes N}$, with $P_N$ the $N$-qubit vacuum idempotent.
-This law expresses the compatibility of left-acting operators and right-encoded states within a single real algebra, and provides a Clifford-algebraic description of stabilizer dynamics in terms of local geometric products.
-In the following sections we make this construction explicit for a single qubit, extend it to $N$ qubits via a graded tensor product, and show how pure and mixed states, Pauli operators, and Clifford gates all arise from the same real algebraic structure.
+which holds for any Clifford element $U$ and any multivector $A$ in $\mathcal{C}\ell_{2,0}(\mathbb{R})^{\otimes n}$, with $P_n$ the $n$-qubit vacuum idempotent.
+This principle expresses the compatibility of left-acting operators and right-encoded states within a single real algebra, and provides a description of stabilizer dynamics purely in terms of local geometric products.
+As an equivariance condition, we show that a map intertwines the left Clifford action on the algebra with the induced action on the minimal ideal, actualizing the spinor module as a homogeneous representation of the Clifford unit group.